axel22/axel22.github.com/home/professional.md

 permalink: /home/professional/index.html
 ---

-I am a programming languages and parallel computing researcher, developer, computer graphics hobbyist and a doctoral assistant at [EPFL](http://www.epfl.ch).
+I am a principal researcher at Oracle Labs, working on the Graal language infrastructure project.

-I am currently working on a doctorate as a research assistant in the School of Computer and Communication Sciences at the [EPFL](http://www.epfl.ch) in Switzerland, in the [LAMP](http://lamp.epfl.ch) laboratory on [Scala](http://www.scala-lang.org) development under the supervision of [dr. Martin Odersky](http://lampwww.epfl.ch/~odersky/).
+My research is focused on composable, scalable and modular programming language abstractions for large-scale distributed computing, as well as implementation of frameworks, languages and runtimes for distributed programming.

-Prior to that, I received my Master degree at the [Faculty of Electrical Engineering and Computing](http://www.fer.hr/) in Zagreb.
+Previously, I worked at Google on cloud computing infrastructure and big data analytics for Google Maps user traffic.
-My research interests include persistent and concurrent data structures, reactive programming and reactive data structures, and the design and implementation of frameworks, languages and runtime support for concurrent and parallel software development.
+Before that, I was working as a research assistant in the School of Computer and Communication Sciences at the [EPFL](http://www.epfl.ch) in Switzerland, in the [LAMP](http://lamp.epfl.ch) laboratory on [Scala](http://www.scala-lang.org) development under the supervision of [dr. Martin Odersky](http://lampwww.epfl.ch/~odersky/), where I received a doctoral degree in 2014.

 # <a id="publications">Publications</a>